frankminjarez/RepData_PeerAssessment2/PA2.md

----
-title: "Health and Economic Impact of Weather Events in the USA"
+# Health and Economic Impact of Weather Events in the USA
-output:
-  html_document:
-    keep_md: true
----

 Reproducible Data Assignment 2
 ==============================